 This is how an age-old system of learning became not only a popular form of education but also an alternative to formal education in the 21st century.

 Homeschooling is a popular movement around the world.
 More parents are choosing to homeschool nowadays for a variety of reasons.

-This includes dissatisfaction with the quality of education in schools, religious beliefs etc. Many parents think that traditional schools are not progressive enough for the children.
+This includes dissatisfaction with the quality of education in schools, religious beliefs, etc. Many parents think that traditional schools are not progressive enough for children.

-The movement for homeschooling started growing in the 1970s when some authors and researchers started writing for reform in education by raising question against traditional schools.
+The movement for homeschooling started growing in the 1970s when some authors and researchers started writing for reform in education by raising questions against traditional schools.